Psilocybin-assisted therapy in Colorado, carefully prepared and supported.

 Founder, Psychedelic Therapy Den · NMHC-00048

-My first career was as a trial lawyer.
-It was a profession built on listening closely, reading what goes unsaid, and standing with people through some of the hardest moments of their lives.
-Over the years I noticed my attention drifting away from arguing cases and toward something underneath them — why people get stuck, how they protect themselves, and what actually helps a person change.
+My first career was as a trial lawyer — work built on listening closely, reading what goes unsaid, and standing with people through some of the hardest moments of their lives.
+Over the years my attention drifted from arguing cases toward what sat underneath them: why people get stuck, how they protect themselves, and what actually helps a person change.

 That pull led me back to school and into clinical work as a psychotherapist.
-The deeper I went, the clearer one thing became: real change rarely comes from thinking harder about a problem.
-More often it comes from a shift in perspective — a moment when the usual frame loosens and you see yourself, and your life, with sudden clarity.
-I'd seen versions of that in my own life, and I came to believe it was the most valuable thing I could help create for others.
+The deeper I went, the clearer one thing became: lasting change rarely comes from thinking harder about a problem.
+More often it follows a shift in perspective — a moment when the usual frame loosens and you see yourself, and your life, with more clarity.

-"Some of the most meaningful turning points in a life arrive not as conclusions, but as experiences — moments where something quietly rearranges, and you're never quite the same."
+"Some of the most meaningful turning points arrive not as conclusions, but as experiences — moments where something quietly rearranges."

-That conviction is what drew me to psilocybin work, and why I trained and became licensed as a clinical facilitator under Colorado's natural medicine law.
-Held carefully, a psilocybin session can occasion exactly that kind of shift: a profound, often unitive experience that people consistently describe as among the most significant of their lives.
-My role isn't to interpret it for you or to claim any special wisdom about it.
-It's to prepare the ground well, stay with you through it, and help you carry what you find back into an ordinary, well-lived life.
+That conviction is what led me to train and become licensed as a clinical facilitator under Colorado's Natural Medicine Health Act.
+My role isn't to interpret your experience for you or to claim any special wisdom about it.
+It's to prepare the ground carefully, stay with you throughout, and help you carry what you find back into an ordinary, well-lived life.

 Three stages, done properly.

-The dosing session gets the attention, but it's the smallest part of the work.
-What happens before and after is what determines whether a single afternoon becomes something that actually sticks.
+The dosing session tends to get the attention, but it's the smallest part of the work.
+What happens before and after is what determines whether a single afternoon becomes something that lasts.

 Preparation

 We meet before any session to talk through your history, your reasons for being here, and what you're hoping for.
-We screen carefully, set clear expectations, and build the trust that lets you let go safely when the time comes.
+There's careful screening, clear expectation-setting, and the building of enough trust that you can let go safely when the time comes.

 The Session

-In a quiet, comfortable room — typically with eyeshades and music to turn your attention inward — you go through the experience with a licensed facilitator present the whole time.
-Their only job is to keep you safe and supported so you can let the experience unfold.
+In a quiet, comfortable room — typically with eyeshades and music to turn attention inward — you go through the experience with a licensed facilitator present the entire time.
+The facilitator's role is to keep you safe and supported so the experience can unfold on its own terms.

 Integration

 In the days afterward, we sit down and make sense of what came up — what it meant, what surprised you, and how it connects to your actual life.
-This is where insight gets turned into change, and it's not optional.
+This is where insight gets translated into change, and it's a core part of the work rather than an add-on.

-One of the real advantages of doing this legally in Colorado is that nothing is left to guesswork.
-The psilocybin used in your session is regulated and lab-tested, so we know exactly what's in it and exactly how much you're taking — every single time.
-That precision is part of what makes a session safe and predictable rather than a gamble.
+One practical advantage of doing this legally in Colorado is that little is left to guesswork.
+The psilocybin used in your session is regulated and lab-tested, so the potency is known and the dose is measured — every time.
+That precision is part of what makes a session predictable rather than a gamble.

 Known Potency

-Because the product is tested and regulated, we work in measured doses — 25 mg, 35 mg, and points between — rather than the rough estimates that come with unregulated mushrooms.
+Because the product is tested and regulated, doses are measured — 25 mg, 35 mg, and points between — rather than the rough estimates that come with unregulated mushrooms.
 You always know what you took.

 Dosed to the Person

 People vary.
-Some are highly sensitive and do their best work at a lower dose; others need more to reach the depth they're after.
-We choose your dose with you, based on your goals, your history, and how you respond.
+Some are sensitive and do their best work at a lower dose; others need more to reach the depth they're after.
+The dose is chosen with you, based on your goals, your history, and how you respond.

 Room to Adjust

-Having reliable, measured medicine means we can meet you where you are — starting conservatively when that's wise, and having clear options to reach the experience that gets you where you're trying to go.
+Reliable, measured medicine means we can meet you where you are — starting conservatively when that's wise, with clear options to adjust toward the experience you're working toward.

 Clear, all-inclusive pricing.

-Each program is a complete experience built on the Psychedelic Therapy Den framework — preparation, the full healing day, and integration — with the regulated natural medicine included in the price.
+Each program is complete — preparation, the full session day, and integration — with the regulated natural medicine included in the price.
 No surprise add-ons.

 A complete one-on-one psilocybin therapy program, start to finish.